Lending a Helping Paw: Service Dogs Common in Washington’s Prisons

 Then Henry met Donner, a collie that incarcerated individuals trained at Stafford Creek’s Brigadoon Dogs program.

 Walking Donner helped Henry with balance issues and start interacting with people in the public again.
 Donner was also trained to help Henry pick up objects.
 The routine of taking care of a dog helped improve Henry’s mental state so he could remember to do things like taking medications on time.

 Service dogs have had an impact on incarcerated individuals as well.
 Kasey Fenton, who is also an incarcerated veteran, is one of the Brigadoon Dogs trainers.
 Fenton is currently serving a 245-month sentence for two counts of assault with a deadly weapon.
-He said in a 2015 interview that being able to help other veterans is a way for him to give back to the community that he took from.
+He said in a 2015 interview (YouTube video) that being able to help other veterans is a way for him to give back to the community that he took from.